abcbarryn/pcem/README.md

 PCem is licensed under GPL v2.0, see [COPYING](COPYING) for more details.

-You can submit patches on our [forum](https://pcem-emulator.co.uk/phpBB3).
-Before you do, please note the [guidelines](https://pcem-emulator.co.uk/phpBB3/viewtopic.php?f=3&t=5) for submitting patches.
+You can submit patches to this fork to me, barry.nelson@amobiledevice.com.
+I mainly created this fork so that the source code would not be lost.

 :exclamation: Note: <b>NO COPYRIGHTED ROM FILES ARE INCLUDED NOR WILL THEY BE.
 PLEASE DO NOT ASK FOR THEM.</b>